 Probiotics are great for helping the body’s immune response.
 Probiotics provide the gut and GI with healthy bacteria to better digest and absorb food contents, while also helping to regulate blood sugar levels in a positive manner.
 Our gut is often considered our ‘second brain’ and when under high levels of stress, our immune system and GI function can dip, leading to burnout, stress fevers, indigestion, and even constipation.
 Probiotic-rich foods include:

 - Probiotic supplements (like PROBIOTIX)

 RELATED: How To Choose A Probiotic Supplement

 Protein is important to eat on a regular basis as well as when you’re stressed because it will give your body quality nutrients to balance out blood sugar levels and keep your hunger levels in check.
-Protein foods include:
+The protein-rich foods that reduce stress include: